Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commision. Learn More

 Featured Image Credit: Alexandra Morrison Photo, Shutterstock

 Nicole is the proud mom of Baby, a Burmese cat and Rosa, a New Zealand Huntaway.
 A Canadian expat, Nicole now lives on a lush forest property with her Kiwi husband in New Zealand.
 She has a strong love for all animals of all shapes and sizes (and particularly loves a good interspecies friendship) and wants to share her animal knowledge and other experts’ knowledge with pet lovers across the globe.

-- Caring for the Italian Greyhound
+- Temperament & Intelligence of the Italian Greyhound